 The idea is that you sign up for their Premium plan, which you can then customize so that it meets your needs.
 The plan allows for up to 2,800 calories per day and you can specify any ingredients that you want to be excluded.
 NutriFit states that you can have other requirements as well, although it’s not clear what these are.

 On a Premium plan, NutriFit chooses your meals for you.
 You have the option of going with those menus or choosing from a list of alternatives.
 This gives you some control over what you get – although it’s not clear how many alternatives you have to select from.

 Sunfare offers five different plans to choose from and these are suitable for different needs and situations.
 For example, one plan is perfect for families, while another works well for weight loss.
-The most interesting one for bodybuilders and athletes is the Paleo Fit plan.
+The most interesting one for bodybuilders and athletes is the Fit Fuel plan.
 As the name suggests, this focuses on providing plenty of energy and nutrients to match your needs.

 The end result is that Sunfare is only good value if you’re getting many meals frequently.

 We often talk about Sunbasket as an eco-friendly meal kit service, but that’s not all they do.
 Sunbasket is also one of the few companies to offer both meal kits and fully prepared meals.
 Their Fresh & Ready meals come in a variety of styles and can be heated in as little as four minutes.